Monday, April 30, 2007

 But last trip C. invited me for Sunday petit dejeuner at her place.

-If you visited Monet's house at Giverny, you can not forget his egg-yolk yellow dining room or all the blue and white porcelain he collected.
+If you visit Monet's house at Giverny, you will not forget his egg-yolk yellow dining room or all the blue and white porcelain he collected.

 C.'s Tetsumi tea potClaire told me her Grandmother encouraged her to start collecting mismatched blue and white porcelain when she was a little girl.
 Some of the pieces we ate off belonged to her Grandmere.